 The College and the University offer a wide range of counselling services for any situation.

-This page on JNet has an extensive list of wide ranging support for things like bereavement, anxiety, BME specific support, depression, eating disorders, and more.
+JNet has a section on Health and Welfare, including this page which has an extensive list of wide ranging support for things like bereavement, anxiety, BME specific support, depression, eating disorders, and more.
 Reporting harassment and assault is also a page on JNet which you might find useful.
 It has:

 - A link to the University’s Report+Support